UsamaSadiq/MemorialBridge/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary
+The MIT License is a permissive open-source license that allows you to:
+- Use, copy, modify, and distribute this software
+- Use it for commercial purposes
+- Include it in proprietary software

+The only requirement is that the license and copyright notice must be included with any substantial portions of the software.